logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 When you create a feature group, you can specify the table format you want to use to store the data in your feature group by setting the `time_travel_format` parameter.
 The currently support values are "HUDI", "DELTA", "NONE" (which defaults to Parquet).

+##### Storage connector

+During the creation of a feature group, it is possible to define the `storage_connector` parameter, this allows for saving of offline data in the desired table format outside the Hopsworks cluster.
+Currently, only [S3](../storage_connector/creation/s3.md) connectors are supported.

 #### Streaming Write API